flamedeck-org/flamedeck/docs/chat-architecture.md

 ## Goal

 To provide an interactive chat interface where users can ask questions about a loaded performance trace file and receive insights from an AI language model (e.g., GPT-4o), leveraging context from the trace file itself, including visual context from flamegraph snapshots, and allowing the AI to request specific data retrieval actions (tools).
-This feature also incorporates usage limits based on user subscription plans.
+This feature also incorporates usage limits based on user subscription plans and provides an upsell experience for unauthenticated users.

 ## Key Architectural Decisions & Solutions